Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_3_Redacted.md

 --- Page 43 (OCR) ---

-Po Section a.
+PO Section 1.
 Po
-‘Sub Acute Withdrawal North Sound Medicaid Percentage Management- Whatcom Eligibles of Program Utilization multiplied by the amount in
+Sub Acute Withdrawal North Sound Medicaid Percentage Management- Whatcom Eligibles of Program Utilization multiplied by the amount in
 Section 1.b.
-## 1
-.
-Monthly Compensation for Services:
+1. Monthly Compensation for Services:
 a.
-Crisis Stabilization Services- Skagit Community Seto actual percentage of of program utilization of eligible members served in the North Sound Region multiplied by $225,794.54(Provider's monthly base).
+Crisis Stabilization Services- Skagit Community ceo: actual percentage of of program utilization of eligible members served in the North Sound Region multiplied by $225,794.54(Provider's monthly base).
 b.
-Crisis Stabilization Services- Whatcom Sub Acute Withdrawal Managemen actual percentage of of program utilization of eligible members served in the North Sound Region multiplied by $59,463.55 (Provider's monthly base).
+Crisis Stabilization Services- Whatcom Sub Acute Withdrawal Management: Iii actual percentage of of program utilization of eligible members served in the North Sound Region multiplied by $59,463.55 (Provider's monthly base).
-## 2
-.
-"Eligibles" are defined as any individuals who are eligible beneficiaries under | Washington State Medicaid IMC managed care program and reside within the North Sound region.
+2. "Eligibles" are defined as any individuals who are eligible beneficiaries under | Washington State Medicaid IMC managed care program and reside within the North Sound region.
-## 3
-.
-Reimbursement amount set forth above are inclusive of all services rendered by the provider.
+3. Reimbursement amount set forth above are inclusive of all services rendered by the provider.
 a.
 Provider will submit an invoice for Sub Acute Withdrawal Management Services on a monthly basis within 30 days of the end of the each month services were rendered
 b.
-The invoice shall detain each MCO's proportionate share of utilization, current month expense detail, and list of gl clients and service days.
+The invoice shall detain each MCO's proportionate share of utilization, current month expense detail, and list of open clients and service days.
-Cc. ‘will issue payment to Provider for monthly services within 20 business days of receipt of invoice.
+Cc. gl issue payment to Provider for monthly services within 20 business days of receipt of invoice.
-## 4
-.
-Provider understands and agrees that, any payment to the Provider by| under this Agreement, is contingent upon EE first receiving HCA’s payment to| 0 proportional share for eligible Covered Person's residing in the North Sound Region.
+4. Provider understands and agrees that, any payment to the Provider by’ under this Agreement, is contingent upon J first receiving HCA's payment proportional share for eligible Covered Person's residing in the North Sound Region.
-## 5
-.
-All applicable modifiers must be used in accordance with standard billing guidelines, if applicable.
+5. All applicable modifiers must be used in accordance with standard billing guidelines, if applicable.
-## 6
-.
-Provider agrees to reference SERI coding guidelines, available through [EE Web portal, to ensure the proper billing and reimbursement.
+6. Provider agrees to reference SERI coding guidelines, available through J Web portal, to ensure the proper billing and reimbursement.
-[ Program:] Medicaid Network
+Po Program Medicaid Network
 Behavioral Health Facili
-Rate/Methodolog
+Rate/Methodolog)
 Mental Health Crisis Spokane Medicaid Eligibles Percentage Stabilization- Spokane of Program Utilization multiplied by the amount in
 Section 1.a.
-## 1
-.
-Monthly Compensation for Services:
+1. Monthly Compensation for Services:
 a.
-Mental Health Crisis Stabilization- Spokane: BR ees percentage of of program utilization of eligible members served in the Spokane Region multiplied by $275,113.00 (Provider's monthly base).
+Mental Health Crisis Stabilization- Spokane: EY actual percentage of of program utilization of eligible members served in the Spokane Region multiplied by $275,113.00 (Provider's monthly base).
-## 2
-.
-“Eligibles" are defined as any individuals who are eligible beneficiaries under J Washington State Medicaid IMC managed care program and reside within the Spokane region.
+2. "Eligibles" are defined as any individuals who are eligible beneficiaries under J Washington State Medicaid IMC managed care program and reside within the Spokane region.
-## 3
-.
-Reimbursement amount set forth above are inclusive of all services rendered by the provider.
+3. Reimbursement amount set forth above are inclusive of all services rendered by the provider.
 a.
 Provider will submit an invoice for Mental Health Crisis Stabilization Services on a monthly basis within 30 days of the end of the each month services were rendered
 b.
 The invoice shall detain each MCO's proportionate share of utilization, current month expense detail, and list of open clients and service days.
-c. will issue payment to Provider for monthly services within 20 business days of receipt of invoice.
+Cc. will issue payment to Provider for monthly services within 20 business days of receipt of invoice.
-## 4
-.
-Provider understands and agrees that, any payment to the Provider by| under this Agreement, is contingent upon EE first receiving HCA’s payment to| 0 proportional share for eligible Covered Person's residing in the North Sound Region.
+4. Provider understands and agrees that, any payment to the Provider by’ under this Agreement, is contingent upon EM first receiving HCA’s payment to Ol proportional share for eligible Covered Person's residing in the North Sound Region.
-Ce AN mmntinnkia muneifiere muet ke jens im anempdampn uth atemdecd Killian muideiimease if amnitenhia
+5. All applicable modifiers must be used in accordance with standard billing guidelines, if applicable.

 --- Page 44 ---

-## 6
-.
-Provider agrees to reference SERI coding guidelines, available through Web portal, to ensure the proper billing and reimbursement.
+6. Provider agrees to reference SERI coding guidelines, available through Web portal, to ensure the proper billing and reimbursement.
 Medicaid Affiliate Services.
 Provider acknowledges that is affiliated with health plans that offer similar benefits under similar programs as the programs covered hereunder ("Medicaid Affiliates").
 The parties acknowledge